-Brazil’s politicians are strongly committed to building new infrastructure using private capital under its widely utilised concession model.
-This, combined with an aggressive privatisation program and distressed asset sales from multiple construction companies, creates a large pipeline of investment opportunities for domestic and foreign players.
+Brazil’s politicians are strongly committed to building new infrastructure using private capital under its widely utilized concession model.
+This, combined with an aggressive privatization program and distressed asset sales from multiple construction companies, creates a large pipeline of investment opportunities for domestic and foreign players.

-For listed companies, I would describe Brazil’s infrastructure as a trade-off between strong growth prospects (both organic and inorganic) with higher than average risks.
+For listed companies, I would describe Brazil’s infrastructure as a trade-off between the potential for strong growth prospects (both organic and inorganic) with higher than average risks.

 This document is directed at persons of a professional, sophisticated, institutional or wholesale nature and not the retail market.

 This document has been prepared for general information purposes only and is intended to provide a summary of the subject matter covered.
 It does not purport to be comprehensive or to give advice.
 The views expressed are the views of the writer at the time of issue and may change over time.
 This is not an offer document, and does not constitute an offer, invitation, investment recommendation or inducement to distribute or purchase securities, shares, units or other interests or to enter into an investment agreement.
 No person should rely on the content and/or act on the basis of any matter contained in this document.

 This document is confidential and must not be copied, reproduced, circulated or transmitted, in whole or in part, and in any form or by any means without our prior written consent.
 The information contained within this document has been obtained from sources that we believe to be reliable and accurate at the time of issue but no representation or warranty, express or implied, is made as to the fairness, accuracy or completeness of the information.
 We do not accept any liability for any loss arising whether directly or indirectly from any use of this document.